MahsaGoudarzi/subdomain-nuxt3/README.md

 for example you can rich to subdomain1.host.com -> redirect you to page -> pages->subdomain1->index.vue and also with entering url : subdomain1.host.com/about -> redirect you to page -> pages->subdomain1->about.vue

-Nuxt 3 - custom router options for subdomain and vuetify <3
+Nuxt 3 - custom router options for subdomain

 # Nuxt 3 Minimal Starter